flrogerw/dons_music/README.md

 * Since it is only for my 'besty' Don, the only input 'cleansing' is done with the defined schema.
 In the real world the input should be sanitized.
 * Since this is only for Don, Most non-critical errors I dump to the screen.
 In a real world I would log them and return a generic error to the client.
 * The search query is a very basic LIKE query against all the columns, but without a UI it could get messy.
+* **The 'Clarification' section used the term 'Album' as I interpreted as ALL formats for this demo.
+To true collectors an album is only vinyl.**
 ---

 ## Sample Data